n-hop/oasis/bats/README.md

   - **BTP (BATS Transmission Protocol)** is the unreliable transmission mode of the BATS™ Protocol.

     Here, "unreliable" is a relative term, meaning that data transmission does not guarantee 100% reliability.
-However, in practical tests, BTP achieves a reliability rate close to 99% in scenarios where the packet loss rate is less than or equal to 30%.
+However, in practical tests, BTP achieves a reliability rate close to 99% in scenarios where the packet loss rate is less than or equal to 30%(see evidence in [UDP test](#31-single-hop-test)).
 BTP is typically suited for scenarios where a small amount of packet loss is acceptable but low latency is crucial, such as real-time video calls.

   - **BRTP (BATS Reliable Transmission Protocol)** is the reliable transmission mode of the BATS™ Protocol.